Brexit is everywhere

 - Honour versus Pragmatism

-From these criteria we can project the Graves categories.
+From these criteria we can project the Graves motivational categories.
 On the leave side we see success, flexibility and profit.
 That all sounds very orange, doesn’t it?
 It’s all about winning.
 About being the best.
 ‘We don’t need you guys, we can win this on our own.
 We are competent and we are confidently facing the competition’.
 And there’s some red in there too: ‘Who the f**k are you to tell us what to do?
 We’re boss here’.
 So the leave side sounds very orange and red.
 B.t.w. these are both individual motivational drives.

 The ‘stay’ criteria are about safety, togetherness and morality.
 What Graves colours does that bring to mind?
 Right, blue and green.
 We ought to help the refugees.
 It’s the right thing to do.
 Legally they are entitled to it.
 We will be rewarded eventually by being part of a powerful group (blue).
 And we want to be together.
 Together we’re stronger.
 Everybody should be heard.
 Green.
 Blue and green, are both motivational drives that focus on the group.

 Locus of control

-The leave camp was clearly expressing more internal locus of control.
-Their main argument was that England regain an internal locus of control that was potentially there.
-It is within our power to do well on our own, economically, in military terms, and so on.
-While the stay camp took a much more external locus of control position.
-They were saying: ‘We’re part of bigger systems that we’re dependent on.
+While the stay camp takes a much more external locus of control position.
+They are saying: ‘We are part of bigger systems that we are dependent on.
 A lot of global developments are way outside of our control.
 And if we leave the EU, we’ll even loose whatever measure of control owe have over that’.

-We could dive into this even more deeply, but I just want to mention one more observation and then sum up the situation.
-The leave camp seemed to have more kinesthetic arguments, based on gut feelings, pride, fear, irritation.
-While the stay camp sounded much more visual.
+We could dive into all of this more deeply, but I just want to mention one more observation and then sum up the situation.
+The leave camp seems to have more kinesthetic arguments, based on gut feelings, pride, fear, irritation.
+While the stay camp sounds more visual.
 ‘If we look at the actual numbers’, ‘If we look at the global situation’.

-When we sum up the meta programs, this is the picture:
+When I sum up the meta programs, this is the picture:

 I guess the profile I sketched here, this combination of Graves drives and meta programs, is similar for most populist politicians.
-They claim to represent the common people and to fight the political establishment and the elites on the behalf of the common people.
+They claim to represent the common people and to fight the elites on the behalf of them.
 They are attracting large numbers of voters in most European countries.
-I am afraid that the more thoughtful, careful, informed, global view will always be more difficult to understand and more difficult to ‘sell’.
+I am afraid that the more thoughtful, informed, global view will always be more difficult to ‘sell’.
 It takes a greater mental effort to even understand that position.